Lauvsnes1/TBA4251-PiG/README.md

 # Web GIS Application TBA4251

 Welcome to this GIS (Geographic Information System) application!
 This project is developed as part of the NTNU 4th year course TBA4251 "Programming in Geomatics".
 It's designed for non-professional GIS users with little to no experience.
 You can run the application either by cloning the repository and running it with npm, or simply by visiting this [website](https://lauvsnes1.github.io/TBA4251-PiG/).
 To get started, click the settings wheel in the top-right corner and select "Start tutorial".

+## Run locally

+Clone the project and run:

+### `npm i`

+then run:

+### `npm start`

 ## Tech Stack (most important)
 * React: v.
 18.2.0